1st Mission Support Command

-1st Mission Support Command is a United States Army Reserve command providing support to military units based in Puerto Rico and the US Virgin Islands.
-Headquartered at Fort Buchanan within the metropolitan area of the Puerto Rico's capital San Juan the command consists of 35 units and fields 3,800 soldiers.
+1st Mission Support Command (1st MSC) is a United States Army Reserve command providing support to military units based in Puerto Rico and the US Virgin Islands.
+Headquartered at Fort Buchanan within the metropolitan area of the Puerto Rico's capital San Juan the command consists of 54 units and fields 4,200 soldiers.

 History

 Reserve units have served in Puerto Rico since 1922 when the 373rd Infantry was moved to the Organized Reserve and headquartered in San Juan, Puerto Rico.

+The 1st MSC carries the lineage of the many units that have worn the Garita Patch in the past.
+The Puerto Rican Department first wore it in 1942.
+It was redesignated for the Antilles Department in 1944 and in 1948, the unit was redesignated U.S. Army Forces, Antilles.

 In 1973, the Support Group was placed directly under First United States Army.
 By 1974, the 166th Support Group was given full mission control of all United States Army Reserve units in Puerto Rico and the United States Virgin Islands and assumed the mission and functions of a major U.S. Army Reserve Command, under First U.S. Army.

-The Garita patch is worn by members assigned to this unit.
+The insignia was reassigned to the 7581st USAR Garrison in 1981 and redesignated to the U.S. Army Reserve Forces Puerto Rico in 1990.
+The lineage continued through the 65th U.S. Army Reserve Command in 1992, and again to the 65th Regional Support Command in 1998.
+The 65th RSC became the 65th Regional Readiness Command in 2003.
+The lineage passed to the 166th Support Group in 2007, and finally the 1st Support Command on 7 February 2008.

 Subordinate units

 As of 2017 the following units are subordinated to the 1st Mission Support Command: